HaSchneider/SiModIn/README.rst

    my_model= tespy_model('powerplant')

-Than inititate the model and calculate it.
+Then inititate the model and calculate it.

 .. code-block:: python